devpi/devpi/doc/userman/devpi_concepts.rst

 - An index derives from one or multiple base indices:

-   For instance, imagine Emilie creates her own production index (called */emilie/prod*) (this index should have */root/pypi* index as a base in order to get the Pypi packages (the default base is */root/dev*)) and decide to have a developement index (*/emilie.dev*) which derives from her production index (a base).
+   For instance, imagine Emilie creates her own production index (called */emilie/prod* - the default base is */root/pypi*)) and decide to have a developement index (*/emilie.dev*) which derives from her production index (a base).
 The later is used to upload tempory packages currently under development.

    The structure could look something like this::